-As discussed in the conceptual framework, if piece-rate workers neglect the impact of noise on their productivity they will be too willing to work in noisy jobs and fail to demand additional compensation for the decrease in productivity induced by the work environment.
+As discussed in the conceptual framework, if piece-rate workers neglect the impact of noise on their productivity they will be too willing to work in noisy jobs.
 Additionally, depending on the correlation between the disutility of noise and its productive impacts, the composition of workers sorting into the noisy sector may deviate from the efficient allocation.
 This sorting is particularly important because the costs of noise abatement are known to be highly heterogeneous, as are the productive effects I estimate.

 To obtain an estimate of this correlation, I compare how much subjects were willing to pay for quiet when they were not being compensated based on their performance (a measure of disutility) and the estimated within-person treatment effects.
-Figure A18 shows the joint density of the two variables.
+Figure A17 shows the joint density of the two variables.
 At least in this experiment, with these measures, disutility and productivity losses appear to be unrelated.
 This suggests that the composition of workers sorting into noisy work environments could be significantly altered by workers neglecting the productive impact of noise.